czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

       val it = 3 : int
       ```

-    - Useful for when the function is only needed in one place and you don’t want to clutter your program with an extra variable
+    - Useful for when the function is only needed in one place and you don't want to clutter your program with an extra variable

-        ```ml
+      - ```ocaml
         - fun intBefore (a, b) = a < b;
         val intBefore = fn : int * int -> bool
         - quicksort ([1, 4, 3, 2, 5], intBefore);